TWO NEW DEGREES OF EXCELLENCE

 The Jindal School of Management at the University of Texas at Dallas (UT Dallas) offers two Executive MBA options of excellence – traditional and hybrid - to meet each student’s need.

 The Executive MBA (EMBA) prepares upwardly mobile executives and business professionals for leadership in an increasingly dynamic, global, and data-rich economy.
 The EMBA stresses development of strategic frameworks, analysis of data-driven decisions, examination and expansion of interpersonal and international awareness, and construction and implementation of enterprise transformational strategies.
 The program fosters an environment of student engagement by offering students opportunities to network with peers and corporate executives, to further apply their lessons, to learn best business practices, and to grow professionally.
-The EMBA program meets on the UT Dallas campus every other Friday and Saturday.
+In response to prospect feedback, the UT Dallas EMBA Program meets on campus three Saturdays a month.

-On the international study tour, both EMBA and GLEMBA students meet with company and government executives to investigate strategic decisions that executives face based on the country’s economy; competition and cooperation within the country and within the country’s trading area; public policy with respect to labor and trading; management practices regarding labor and cultural differences; business opportunities and risks; and the country’s competitive advantage.
+On the international study tour, both EMBA and GLEMBA students meet with company and government executives to investigate strategic decisions that executives face.
+Students explore the competition and cooperation within the country and within the country’s trading area; public policy with respect to labor and trading; management practices regarding labor and cultural differences; business opportunities and risks; and each country’s competitive advantage.

 Through company visits, students meet with corporate executives to understand C-suite leadership issues that include strategy, financing, labor, trade, and supply chain management, among others.
 Company visits validate their classroom learning and provide students the opportunities to learn best business practices and collaborate on possible business initiatives between the visiting company and their own company.